Loss limit and High-water mark – the only two parameters you MUST watch when trading with Fintokei

 What is High-Water Mark

-The High-Water Mark (HWM) represents the peak value reached in a SwiftTrader account and plays a crucial role in calculating the overall drawdown.
+The High-Water Mark (HWM) represents the peak value reached in a SwiftTrader account and plays a crucial role in calculating the maximum loss limit.
 This value is updated at the beginning of each trading day based on the highest asset value your account has achieved.
 It’s important to note that the HWM is designed to either increase or remain the same – it never decreases, as it reflects the highest level of profit attained.

 However, there is an exception: if you choose to withdraw profits from your SwiftTrader account, this will effectively lower your total available capital, necessitating a recalibration of the HWM to reflect this new balance.
 We will clarify how this adjustment is made with an example at the end of our discussion, ensuring you fully understand how withdrawals impact your trading metrics and strategy.